 There’s no way to be bored in Philly, but if you need something a bit more…colorful, head over to the Crayola Experience, where you can make a mess with some 27 hands-on attractions.

-Sure to be a thrill for the kiddos, visitors can even name a crayon and have their faces feature on their very own coloring book page!
+Sure to be a thrill for the kiddos, visitors can even name a crayon and have their faces featured on their very own coloring book page!

 City-living has its perks, but rarely is seeing the night sky one of them.
 That’s why taking a trip to the planetarium at the Franklin Institute Science Museum is an absolute must while in Philadelphia!